-- If a scholar is caught violating academic integrity a third time the teacher will notify the learning coach, Coordinator and Director of Options Learning. - The scholar will receive a "0" on the assignment that was plagiarized and the scholar will be placed on Academic Probation.
-The scholar will receive a notification of this to be signed by both the Learning Coach and scholar's Notification will be sent via certified mail and email. - A meeting will be held with the Director of Options Learning, Coordinator, teacher, Learning Coach and scholar.
+- If a scholar is caught violating academic integrity a third time the teacher will notify the learning coach, Coordinator and Program Director. - The scholar will receive a "0" on the assignment that was plagiarized and the scholar will be placed on Academic Probation.
+The scholar will receive a notification of this to be signed by both the Learning Coach and scholar's Notification will be sent via certified mail and email. - A meeting will be held with the Program Director, Coordinator, teacher, Learning Coach and scholar.